2022–Ongoing

 FE component library parity

-Design system became the engineering reference, not a parallel design artifact.
+Design system became the engineering reference.

 The charts below back the headline metrics on the public card.

 FIG Component-level usage.
-Button leads at 341,898 yearly insertions across 220 variants, with only 428 detaches (~0.13% detach rate, designers stay in the system).
-Tags (83,539), Checkbox Base (82,240), and Text Input (69,180) confirm foundational primitives carry the load.
-The detach column is the quality signal: low detach means components fit real workflows, not just style guides.
+Button leads at 341,898 yearly insertions across 220 variants with 428 detaches (0.13%).
+Tags (83,539), Checkbox Base (82,240), Text Input (69,180) confirm foundational primitives carry the load.

-FIG Insertion volume over the year, ~20k–50k inserts/week sustained.
-Top teams: Roofr (product design) at 805,674 yearly inserts (74%), Roofr Marketing (social, graphic, brand designers) at 277,757 (26%).
-Marketing adoption was the surprise; it validated treating brand-adjacent tokens as first-class system citizens, with the same governance bar as the product tokens.
+FIG Insertion volume over the year, ~20k-50k/week sustained.
+Top teams: Roofr product design 805,674/yr (74%), Roofr Marketing 277,757/yr (26%).
+Marketing adoption was the surprise; validated treating brand-adjacent tokens as first-class.

-FIG V2 library (internal codename: Shingle Design System): 3 teams adopted so far (still ramping out of v1), 409 components, 26 styles, 476 variables, 5.1k weekly inserts.
-The variable count is the architecture story: 117 → 476 (4x) while styles dropped 116 → 26 (80% fewer).
-Static styles got absorbed into the variable system, which is what enables instant mode switching across the whole component set.
+FIG V2 library (codename Shingle): 3 teams adopted so far (still ramping out of v1), 409 components, 26 styles, 476 variables, 5.1k weekly inserts.
+117 → 476 variables (4x); styles dropped 116 → 26 (-80%).
+That absorption enables instant mode switching.

 Deep dive